apalache-mc/apalache/README.md

 Usually, ``TypeOK`` as the first line of an invariant is exactly what is needed.

 The tool will display only the important messages.
 A detailed log can be found in `detailed.log`.

-In contrast to TLC, the tool assumes that all specification parameters are fixed right in the specification.
-We will add support for TLC models in the future.

 ## Building from sources